kamilmansoor/MY-Terraform-Coding/ALB with 2 lstnrs and Target Groups v#3/README.md

-AWS VPC WITH ALB HAVING 2 LISTENERS, 2 TARGET-GROUP AND 2 TARGET GROUP ATTACHMENT:
+AWS VPC WITH ALB HAVING 2 LISTENERS, 2 TARGET-GROUP AND 2 TARGET GROUPS ATTACHMENTS:
 ---------------------------------------------------------------------------------

 *In ALB-SG ingress we have allowed all protocols and opened all ports